midlantica/LovelyBunchOfCoconuts/content/grifts/decolonize-the-calendar.md

 ---
 title: 'Decolonize the Calendar'
-claim: 'Decolonize the Calendar'
+grift: 'Decolonize the Calendar'
-translation: 'Time itself is problematic.'
+decode: 'Time itself is problematic.'
 ---